Get a Free Song

 +

 Yes.
-Songs are delivered to your email within 24 hours from a free slot.
+Songs are delivered to your email in about 30 minutes from a free slot.
 If today's slots are full, join the notify list — 10 new free slots open at midnight EST every day.
-Order before noon today and you'll have the MP3 by lunchtime tomorrow.
+Order now and you'll have the MP3 within the hour.

 Won't she think I'm just covering for forgetting?